Panam Padaithavan: Production

 Panam Padaithavan was produced and directed by T. R. Ramanna under R. R. Pictures, and written by Sakthi T. K. Krishnasamy.
 Cinematography was handled by M. A. Rehman, and editing by M. S. Money.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy, with lyrics Vaali.
+The song, "kan pona pokkile," had background music inspired from the Hindi song, "ajeeb daasthaan hei ye," from the Hindi movie, "Dil Hamaari aur Preeth Paraayi."
 Ramachandran felt the song "Enakkoru Mahan", which had the lyrics "Ennakoru mahan pirappaan! – Avan Ennaipolave iruppan!
 Thanakkoru paathaiyai vahukaamal – En Thalaivan vazhiyile nadappan!"
 (A son will be born to me- and he will resemble me; Rather than treading on his own path – he will follow the route of my leader) was the inverse of his real self since he had no biological children.

 Release and reception

 Panam Padaithavan was released on 27 March 1965.
 The film ran for over 100 days in theatres.
 The film was dubbed in Telugu as Kaala Chakkaram.
+Kalki praised the film citing Nagesh's humour and child's innocent smile makes them forgive the flaws, and felt that was enough.